 Magaluf is located in the south west of Mallorca and is close to Palma city and the airport.
 It’s approximately a 25 minute drive from the airport, 29km/18miles.
-From Palma city center it’s around 23 minutes.
+From Palma city centre it’s around 23 minutes.

 There are many sunbeds to hire and watersports activities to participate in such as taking a pedalo out or riding a banana boat, jet-skiing or paragliding etc. For SCUBA diving there is a school in the adjoining resort of Palma Nova.

 Many bars and restaurants are easily accessible from the large promenade around the beach front.
-It is possible to walk from Magaluf to neighboring Palma Nova in around 10 minutes but not continually along the sea front.
+It is possible to walk from Magaluf to neighbouring Palma Nova in around 10 minutes but not continually along the sea front.

 Magaluf promenade is separated from Palma Nova by the headland.
 The two resorts are however joined through the town so you would need to take a slight detour to walk the length of both promenades in one go.

 The other thing Magaluf has become famous for is its nightlife.
 The party scene is found in an area which is known as ‘the Strip’, this is the Punta Ballena road.
 This road is the first road set back from the beach, running parallel with the sea.
 Most of the popular bars and nightclubs are in this strip.